Leading our industry

 We put something back into conservation and into the communities that support and protect wildlife, both on land and in the oceans.
 Much of this is done through Beyond Carbon, a small organisation that is aligned with our own in its aim to protect threatened environments, wildlife and indigenous people.

-This year, we are also supporting Bite-Back Shark & Marine Conservation, an energetic, innovative and pioneering shark and marine conservation charity campaigning to end the sale of shark fin soup in Britain.
+Currently, we are supporting two marine-based charities doing fantastic work.
+They are the Project AWARE Foundation who do some amazing work on behalf of divers for marine conservation, and Bite-Back Shark & Marine Conservation, an energetic, innovative and pioneering shark and marine conservation charity campaigning to end the sale of shark fin soup in Britain.